-The post-job debriefing is a learning event for the purpose of sharing and conveying information about:
+The post-job debriefing is a learning event to share and convey information about:

-Post-job debriefing s helps to ensure that work can be done more efficiently and safer in the future and problematic events can be prevented from reoccurring.
+Post-job debriefings help to ensure that work can be done more efficiently and safer in the future, and problematic events can be prevented from reoccurring.

-Our aim is to continue the procedures launched last year to improve and harmonize all demarcations and markings at the plant.
+We aim to continue the procedures launched last year to improve and harmonize all demarcations and markings at the plant.
 In 2020, the focus will be on door markings, as well as increasing the number of work equipment delimitation equipment and improving their placement.

-The aim of the theme is to improve the condition, cleanliness and order of the plant.
+The theme aims to improve the condition, cleanliness and order of the plant.
 We encourage everyone to make observations and to take action on the spot.
 Observation and addressing grievances is the responsibility of everyone working at the plant.

-The 5S method, developed in Japan, organises worksites and standardises work procedures in an effort to increase work productivity.
+The 5S method, developed in Japan, organises worksites and standardises work procedures to increase work productivity.

 Work productivity increases by improving quality and safety and creating a visually pleasing and efficient workplace.

-The aim of the theme is to improve and develop working practices, procedures and management models related to the plant's fire safety and fire prevention arrangements.
-In addition, the program will improve the structural fire safety of the plant.
+The theme aims to improve and develop working practices, procedures and management models related to the plant's fire safety and fire prevention arrangements.
+Also, the program will improve the structural fire safety of the plant.